[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 If you get decent website traffic, this is something you absolutely should do.
 Website Custom Audiences allow you to target Facebook users who visited your website recently.

-I create Website Custom Audiences for many pages and durations, starting at one day and going up to 180 days.
+I create A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. for many pages and durations, starting at one day and going up to 180 days.

 The shorter the duration, the more relevant.
 Someone is much more likely to act on your ad if they visited your website today while you are top of mind than if they visited 180 days ago and already forgot about it.